From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Key Element

-A community led scheme using shipping containers repurposed into workshops, giving new life to materials and creating affordable spaces with minimal environmental impact.
+A community-led scheme repurposing shipping containers into affordable workshops, breathing new life into materials and creating low-impact, adaptable spaces for local businesses.

 Award